lush-tech-warriors/google-cloud-run-python-template/README.md

 You can use Cloud Run with the supported GCP services using the client libraries provided by these products.
 For a list of services supported, and not [see here](https://cloud.google.com/run/docs/using-gcp-services#services_and_tools_recommended_for_use).

 There is plenty official documentation with examples of how to use Python client libraries for each GCP service, you may find it easier to read through these first but for quick reference some examples of common services has been supplied in [gcp-services-examples](gcp-services-examples).
+You will need to uncomment the relevant lines in `app/requirements.txt` for the GCP services that you use.

 #### Connecting to GCP services in Cloud run